Shuraque/odin_rps/README.md

 # odin_rps
 Console game of rock, paper, scissors.
 Win a game for humanity!!
+(First plans.)

+Interactive UI is also added, latern on; console logs are still kept.